Did You Know...

 - Parents of autistic children who show an interest in books, letters and matching activities.

-- Teachers of autistic children from 4 to 8 years of age who are struggling to learn reading in school.
+- Teachers of autistic children from 3 to 8 years of age who are struggling to learn to read in school.

 - Early years educators who work with young autistic children showing a great interest in letters, numbers and matching activities.

-- Early intervention professionals who want to gain a better understanding of how autistic children learn to read.
+- Early intervention professionals and speech and language therapists who want to gain a better understanding of how autistic children learn to read, and use this to support language development.

 (For group bookings, please email [email protected])